 Capsaicin is the substance that causes the burning feeling in the mouth or nose (any contact with mucous membranes) and it also increases secretion of gastric juice.
 Capsaicin comes in two forms – natural, which is made from hot peppers, and synthetic, which is produced in a laboratory.
 The efficacy of the two forms appears to be identical.

-Aversion Technologies offers the following capsaicin powders –
+Aversion Technologies offers the following technical grade capsaicin powders –

 – 95% capsaicin powder

 Choosing between Natural Capsaicin and Synthetic Capsaicin (Nonivamide)

 How does one decide between the natural and synthetic forms of Capsaicin?
 Natural capsaicin is most often used in food and pharmaceutical preparations, whereas nonivamide is most commonly used in commercial applications such as pepper sprays and animal repellents.
 If it is going to be used as a deterrent, then the synthetic form is the better choice, primarily because of cost.
 The natural product is the result of a two-stage extraction process – solvent extraction followed by super-critical fluid extraction.
 As a result, the natural product costs about four times as much as the synthetic form.